-Edema, called dropsy long ago, is swelling caused by fluid retention.
+Edema is swelling as a result of fluid retention.
 This condition usually occurs in your feet, legs, or ankles.
-However, it can also occur in your hands, your face, or any other part of the body.
+But it can also occur in your hands, your face, or any other part of the body.
 Treatment varies depending on the cause.

 There are many different kinds and causes of edema, and it’s often a symptom of another condition.